sudheer-b/contrail-controller/specs/analytics-mirroring-index.md

 At present number of bytes/packets using a flow is captured through /dev/flow device.
 Ageing task from FlowStatsCollector (flow_stats_collector.cc) is responsible for scan the flow table to collect the stats and send to collector using the format from flow.sandesh.
-Add mirror-index, mirrored packet and byte counts to ‘FlowLogData’ in flow.sandesh.
+Add mirror_index, mirror_bytes, mirror_packets, sec_mirror_index, sec_mirror_bytes, sec_mirror_packets to ‘FlowLogData’ in flow.sandesh.
 From flow->data().match_p.action_info.mirror_l get AnalyzerName, using this get mirror-index from MirrorKSyncObject.
 Populate the index in FlowLogData.
 Mirrored packet/byte counts to be read from shared memory similar to existing flow